open-telemetry/opentelemetry-dotnet-instrumentation/docs/DESIGN.md

 are also implemented using a CLR Profiler, however, only a single CLR Profiler can be used when running the application.

+## Error Handling

+An initialization error, usually caused by improper configuration, is logged and crashes the application.

+Any errors occurring at application run-time are logged and should never crash the application.

 ## Architecture

 To instrument a .NET application without requiring source code changes, the OpenTelemetry .NET Instrumentation uses the